 - Mediocre specs across the board

-Samsung's lineup of Android tablets is rather impressive seeing as how hardly anyone else is supporting the form factor, and looking through its list of available options, we have to give our highest recommendation to the Galaxy Tab S7.
+Samsung's lineup of Android tablets is rather impressive, seeing as hardly anyone else is supporting the form factor.
+Looking through its list of available options, we have to give our highest recommendation to the Galaxy Tab S7.

 The Tab S7 has the latest specs you could ask for, packages them up in a really nice design, and comes in at a price tag that's pretty fair when you consider everything you're getting — a 120Hz display, high-quality S Pen, Snapdragon 865+ processor, and so on.